Fiona Hill (British political adviser): Marsham Street Consultants

 In March 2019, Fiona Hill founded Marsham Street Consultants, a company that offers strategic advice and insights, drawing on Hill's extensive experience in government and politics.

 Future Resilience Forum

-In October 2023, Fiona Hill founded Future Resilience Forum, a non-partisan international forum, where the key challenges of our time can be discussed under Chatham House rules by global experts and international political figures.
+In October 2023, Fiona Hill founded Future Resilience Forum, a non-partisan international forum, where the key challenges of our time can be discussed under the Chatham House rule by global experts and international political figures.

 The 2023 Future Resilience Forum focused on the Global South and was led at the Old Royal Naval College in Greenwich.
 The Forum was attended by a range of world leaders, including the UK Prime Minister Rishi Sunak, Senegal's President Macky Sall, Iraq's President Abdul Latif Rashid, former UK Foreign Secretary William Hague, Chairman of the Independent Energy Policy Institute Narendra Taneja, Minister for Digital in Japan Taro Kono, CEO Control Risks Nick Allan and two former heads of MI6, Sir John Scarlett and Sir Alex Younger and many others.